Skip to content

 This tool is particularly useful for: - Analyzing allele distribution across samples - Quantifying the presence of specific alleles - Preparing data for population genetics analyses - Validating genotype calls across samples

-The tool produces a tab-separated values (TSV) file with the following columns:
+The default output is a tab-separated values (TSV) file with the following columns:

 Column Description